zerobase-io/About-Us-Onboarding/README.md

 ## How Does Zerobase Work?

-We have developed a simple and effective tracing solution that is ready to be used in any community.
-Here’s how it works:

 Zerobase is a simple and effective tracing solution that can be used anywhere.
 Here’s how it works:

 1. Paper printouts with unique Zerobase QR codes are posted at the entrances and touchpoints of public locations like grocery store cash registers, restaurant entrances, pharmacies, and banks.